marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory biases in behavior, brains, and machines
-summary: Our memories are not perfect recordings.
-But are instead prone to bias and misinformation.
-As part of my PhD work, we are identifiying how different memories are more-or-less susceptible to such biases.
-By combining behavior, fMRI, and brain-inspired neural nets, we find these biases exist in both humans and machines, and that they are not just "random errors", but are the product of an optimal learning system.
+summary: Our memories are not perfect recordings of our pasts.
+But are prone to bias and misinformation.
+As part of my PhD work, I have been identifying what kind of memories are most susceptible to such biases.
+By combining behavior, fMRI, and neural networks, we show that memory biases exist in humans and machines.
+And that they are not just random errors, but are a product of an optimal learning system.

+I recently presented this work as a talk at one of the biggest conferences in the world, Neuroscience 2022.

 tags:
   - Research